 If you accidentally take more than the recommended dose you should contact your doctor or nearest emergency department immediately for advice.
-Keep the tablet bottle with you so that you can easily describe what you have taken.
+Keep the sachet and carton with you so that you can easily describe what you have taken.

 If you forget to take Epclusa